ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 sort -k1 hprc-${VERSION}-mc.seqfile > hprc-${VERSION}-mc.seqfile.sort ; mv hprc-${VERSION}-mc.seqfile.sort hprc-${VERSION}-mc.seqfile
 sed hprc-${VERSION}-mc.seqfile -i -e 's%s3://human-pangenomics/working/%https://s3-us-west-2.amazonaws.com/human-pangenomics/working/%g'
 ```

-IMPORTANT: Normally we would add a ".0" suffix to CHM13 as it is not going to be considered a reference.
-But because we will use the same seqfile to make both GRCh38-based and CHM13-based graphs, we will add the ".0" in `cactus-graphmap-join`.

 We have been holding out three samples for evaluation.
 This is, of course, optional, but can be done here with:
 ```